parttee/harvest-holidays/README.md

 Then you can just run `docker-compose -f ~/redis/docker-compose.dev.yml up -d`.

-Note, redis and holidays api containers must be in the same network
+Note, redis and holidays api containers must be in the same network to make it work without opening any ports.

 ## Local development